apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 ## Description

+There are two types of python processors that can be used: MiNiFi C++ style native python processors and NiFi style python processors.
+MiNiFi C++ style native python processors are defined using a simple python API, while NiFi python processors use the NiFi python API documented in the [Apache NiFi Python Developer’s Guide](https://nifi.apache.org/nifi-docs/python-developer-guide.html).
+This readme describes the use of both types of processors.

-Python native processors can be updated at any time by simply adding a new processor to the directory defined in the `minifi.properties` file in the `nifi.python.processor.dir` property.
+Python processors can be updated at any time by simply adding a new processor to the minifi-python directory defined in the `minifi.properties` file in the `nifi.python.processor.dir` property.
+For NiFi style python processors the `${nifi.python.processor.dir}/nifi_python_processor` directory should be used.
 The processor name, when provided to MiNiFi C++ and any C2 manifest will be that of the name of the python script.
-For example, "AttributePrinter.py" will be named and referenced in the flow as "org.apache.nifi.minifi.processors.AttributePrinter" and would look something like this in the flow configuration:
+For example, "AttributePrinter.py" will be named and referenced in the flow as "org.apache.nifi.minifi.processors.AttributePrinter" and would look like this in the flow configuration:

 ```yaml
 - name: My AttributePrinter